indieun2/KingsCheatInjector-Template/README.md

-# KingsCheatInjector-Template
+# Kings Cheat Injector Template
+Made in c#
 Injects a dll strait into a game

+Works fine with Gorilla Tag